-Provide ventilation with a bag-valve-mask (BVM), consider using BVM with PEEP valve at 3 cmH2O.
+Provide ventilation with a bag-valve-mask (BVM).
+Using a PEEP valve set at 5 - 15 cmH2O is recommended.
 Proper use of the BVM includes appropriate mask selection and head positioning so sternal notch and ear are at the same level, to ensure a good seal.
 If possible, utilization of the BVM is best accomplished with two people: one person uses both hands to seal the mask and position the airway, while the other person provides ventilation, until chest rise.
 If the patient has some respiratory effort; synchronize ventilations with the patient's own inhalation effort.